ManCla/testing-abstractions/firmware/README.md

 # Firmware

 Put in this directory the binaries that you want to test.
-In both testing levels the _.map_ file is used to retrieve the memory addresses.
+For both abstractions the `cf2.map` file is used to retrieve the memory addresses.
-In the sitl level the _.elf_ file is the one flashed to the emulated hardware.
+For SitL the `cf2.elf` file is the one flashed to the emulated hardware.

-## sitl
+## SitL
-For sitl testing are needed the _cf2.elf_ file and the _cf2.map_ file.
+For SitL testing are needed the `cf2.elf` file and the `cf2.map` file.

-## hitl
+## HitL
-For hitl testing only the _cf2.map_ file is needed.
-But make sure the harware is flashed with the corresponding firmware.
+For HitL testing only the `cf2.map` file is needed in this directory.
+Make sure the harware is flashed with the corresponding firmware.